Vishwa-docs/NLP_Lab_Exam_Codes/README.md

 # Study Plans
 1. Try the applications in lab exercises
-    + Under Lab Applications Folder
+    + Try by yourself, Cover everything in the pdf file, see the others codes
     + Answers in
         - Notion Page (Ex 7 and 8)
         - Others solutions Folder
     + Take snippets from that, learn the flow
-    + Add the fllow to readme
+    + Add the flow to readme
     + Other Links
         - [Full Preprocessing Pipeline](https://www.kaggle.com/code/balatmak/text-preprocessing-steps-and-universal-pipeline)
         - [Cleaning and Preprocessing](https://www.kaggle.com/code/colearninglounge/nlp-data-preprocessing-and-cleaning)
+1. Tracking
+    1.
+    3.
+    4.
+    6.
+    7.
+    8.
+    9.
+1. See the online codes (Other approaches, how they did for Lab Applications)
+    - Like for 5 anol, some easier way to do it
 1. Understand the steps and the codes in general
     + Why we are using what?
 1. List other NLP problems / Applications **(Ask Gemini to generate)** and solve
     + See Readme File
     + Check standard datasets
+    + nlp applications without deep learning list (Ask chatgpt)
 1. Try the sample Questions (Time yourself)
 1. See achintya work for our application and learn transformers and models
 1. See the sheet Rhea sent